kenedii/LLM-Agent-with-Tools/README.md

 - 💬 **Multi-Model Chatting** — switch between OpenAI (GPT-4o, GPT-4o-Mini, GPT-3.5-Turbo) and DeepSeek (Chat, Reasoner).
 - 🧠 **Auto-Saved Conversations** — chats are automatically stored in JSON files and can be renamed or reloaded later.
 - 🧾 **Component-Enhanced Replies** — the AI can include data visualizations, code editors, or maps directly in its responses.
-- ⚙️ **Streamlit UI Components** — minimal yet powerful layout using built-in and community Streamlit components.
+- ⚙️ **Streamlit UI Components** — minimal yet powerful layout using built in and community Streamlit components.

 ---